bentaylor2/react-structured-data/README.md

 # React Structured Data

-react-structured-data provides an easy way to add declarative JSX that forms structured data for ReactJS Apps.
+React Structured Data provides an easy way to add declarative JSX that forms structured data for ReactJS Apps.
+It follows guidelines specified at http://schema.org/

 ## Installation